 2. For American Baptists the local church is the fundamental unit of mission in denominational life.
 Baptist roots date back four centuries to a people seeking the opportunity to worship God as individual members of freely organized and freely functioning local churches.
 Baptists always have maintained the need for autonomous congregations, responsible for articulating their own doctrine, style of worship and mission.

-3. American Baptists partake of two ordinances: believers' baptism and The Lord's Supper.
+3. American Baptists partake of two ordinances: believers' baptism and The Lord's Supper, or Holy Communion.
 Baptism, an act of full immersion following Christ's example, is undertaken by those spiritually mature enough to understand its profound, symbolic significance: resurrection to new life in Christ.
 Through The Lord's Supper, or Holy Communion, the bread and cup that symbolize the broken body and shed blood offered by Christ recall God's great love for us-just as they did for the disciples on the eve of Christ's crucifixion.

 4. American Baptists believe that the committed individual Christian can and should approach God directly, and that individual gifts of ministry should be shared.
 American Baptists hold that all who truly seek God are both competent and called to develop in that relationship.
 They have rejected creeds or other statements that might compromise each believer's obligation to interpret Scripture under the guidance of the Holy Spirit and within the community of faith.
 American Baptists also celebrate the special gifts of all believers, testifying that God can use each of us in ministry.